-‘Fort Tryon Park, From Secret Shrine to The Cloisters’ Webinar
+‘Fort Tryon Park, From the Cloisters to Gilded Age Former Gilded Age Estate’ Webinar

-Historic 18th-century battles, a shrine with the remains of America’s first Roman Catholic Saint, one of New York’s most infamous dinner parties…it’s time to take a virtual trip to one of the highest points in Manhattan to uncover the sights and stories hidden inside one of New York’s most coveted parks.
+A historic Revolutionary War battle; a replica of a medieval monastery; remnants of one of New York’s most incredible private estates.
+It’s time to take a virtual trip to one of the highest points in Manhattan to uncover the sights and stories hidden throughout one of New York’s most coveted parks.

-Join New York Adventure Club for a virtual exploration of Fort Tryon Park in the Manhattan neighborhoods of Hudson Heights & Inwood, which has been the site of Revolutionary War forts, a sprawling Gilded Age estate, and now one of the city’s most beautiful outdoor pieces of art.
+Join New York Adventure Club for a virtual exploration of Fort Tryon Park in the Manhattan neighborhoods of Hudson Heights & Inwood, which has been the site of Revolutionary War forts, a sprawling Gilded Age estate, and now one of the city’s most beautiful green spaces.

 Led by licensed tour guide and neighborhood resident Jim Ryan, our unique digital showcase of Fort Tryon Park’s past and present will include: